-Not that long ago, the Oakland Raiders were being mentioned as a legitimate playoff contender—an idea that would have seemed laughable when the season started.
-Starting in Week 4, the Raiders went 5-2 over a seven-game stretch and were above .500 10 games into the season for the first time in years.
+Not that long ago, the Oakland Raiders were being mentioned as a playoff contender—an idea that would have seemed laughable when the season started.
+Starting in Week 4, they went 5-2 over a seven-game stretch and were above .500 10 games into the season for the first time since 2016.

-Still, not making the playoffs shouldn't be viewed as a disappointment.
-There's a real chance the Raiders will finish at least 8-8 for just the second time since 2012.
-Given that Oakland was picked by many more pundits than not to finish last in the AFC West this season, a second-place finish behind the Chiefs would be real progress in head coach Jon Gruden's second season of his second stint in charge.
+Still, not making the playoffs shouldn't be viewed as a disappointment, and there's a chance the Raiders will finish at least 8-8 for just the second time since 2012.
+Given that Oakland was picked by many more pundits than not to finish last in the AFC West this season, a second-place finish behind the Chiefs would be progress in head coach Jon Gruden's second season of his second stint in charge.

 "What's impressed me the most about Josh is his ability to respond to the challenges that we placed in front of him," Wilson said, per Vic Tafur of The Athletic.
 "He's done a nice job of being humble and working hard, from week to week, respecting the National Football League.
 He's responded to great defenses that he has faced week in and week out, because the more success that he has had, he has become a bigger and bigger target."